Graph sharing game and the structure of weighted graphs with a forbidden subdivision: Examples

 Example \ref{ex:hedgehog} shows that very simple trees (caterpillars or subdivided stars) with an even number of vertices can be arbitrarily bad for Alice.
 Example \ref{ex:odd-construction} shows that there are also (quite dense) graphs with an odd number of vertices that are arbitrarily bad for Alice.
 In particular, the graph $H_n$ contains a subdivision of $K_n$ in which every edge is subdivided by one new vertex.
-We can obtain much sparser examples with the help of the following proposition, whose easy but technical proof is omitted.
+We can obtain much sparser examples with the help of the following proposition.